We're happy to answer questions anytime during the admissions season. Don't see the answer here? Contact us at 540-375-2270 or 800-388-2276.

 Q: Is financial aid available for transfers?

 A: Yes.
-Academic scholarships and need-based financial assistance are available.
+Academic scholarships, in-state/out-of-state grants, several selective grants, and need-based financial assistance are available.
 Once you are accepted, you will be reviewed for merit scholarships; no application is needed.
 The Free Application for Federal Student Aid is required for federal, state and need-based assistance.
-The FAFSA should be submitted as soon after January 1 as possible for the upcoming fall semester.
+The FAFSA should be submitted as soon after October 1 as possible for the upcoming fall semester.